-Click here to access the Science Curriculum for the academic year 2016/2017
+Click here for the Science Curriculum

 In each class children have a Science assessment sheet which is stuck into the back of their Science books.
 Teachers and pupils use this together to assess children’s learning.
 Once a child has shown evidence of achieving one of the criteria it is highlighted on their sheet.